TOEYJIRAKID/Attack-Analytics-Dashboard/README.md

 ## 🎯 **Objective** :

-- Develop a monitoring system for detecting and analyzing Ping of Death (PoD) attacks.
+- Develop a system to log packet data related to PoD attacks.
-- Provide a real-time dashboard for visualizing attack patterns and network anomalies.
-- Enhance cybersecurity awareness and response by logging PoD attacks efficiently.
-- Implement a structured database for storing attack details and historical trends.
+- Display basic packet information such as source IP, destination IP, and protocol.
+- Create a dashboard that helps users analyze trends of abnormal packets.

 ## ✨ **Key Features** :

-- **Real-Time Attack Detection** – Instantly detect and log Ping of Death (PoD) attacks on the network.
+- **Basic Packet Logging** – Records packet data that may be associated with Ping of Death attacks.
+- **Simple Data Visualization** – Displays data in tables or basic graphs.
-- **Interactive Dashboard** – Visualize attack trends, sources, and frequency with graphical charts.
+- **Minimalistic Dashboard** – A simple interface for reviewing basic attack data.
-- **IP Tracking** – Monitor attack origins, destination IPs, and port numbers in real-time.

 ## 📂 **GitHub Repository (Source Code)** :